Severance Package Review

 Another matter that may impact how much you are entitled to is how quickly you find a new job.
 In general, employees have a duty to act reasonably in searching for alternative work after termination.
 This does not mean you have to accept any job that is available, but you also cannot take no steps to find work or turn down comparable opportunities in an effort to bolster your claim for damages.
 If you do find comparable alternative employment during the notice period, typically the income earned would be deducted from the compensation that is owed.

-Next steps: if after your consultation you would like us to proceed with opening a file and sending a demand letter, we will request a retainer of at least $2,000 and will proceed hourly.
+Next steps: If after the consultation you would like us to proceed with opening a file and sending a demand letter, we will request a retainer of at least $2,000 and proceed on an hourly basis.
 More information on hourly billing can be found on our website here: Hourly Rates and Litigation: how much is this going to cost me?
-If you would like us to ghost write a demand letter (i.e. prepare it in your name and you send it out) then we are also happy to do so for a fee of $750 plus tax.
+If you would prefer that we prepare a demand letter for you to send personally, we are also happy to discuss ghostwriting services.

 What do I do if I have a pending deadline for accepting the severance package?

 You should have a reasonable opportunity to get legal advice on a severance package.
 Typically, if you let your employer know that you need more time to consider the offer or to seek legal advice they will provide an extension.
-Every now and then there is an unreasonable employer and we will accommodate urgent timelines where possible, however there may be a rush fee if we need to delay other matters.
+Every now and then there is an unreasonable employer and we will accommodate urgent timelines where possible, however depending on timing and lawyer availability, an additional rush fee may apply for urgent reviews.

 Often the severance package is conditional upon signing a release where you give up the ability to bring any claims against your employer.
 It is important that you not sign any documents ahead of receiving advice.